// Matthew D. FRGS

 University Degree Level Visiting Lecturer in a related subject.

 Matthew is a Fellow of the Royal Geographical Society and certified Security and Risk Management Consultant having studied this at the Cabinet Office Emergency Planning Office in York.
 He has been involved in safety training for those travelling overseas for over 25 years, including delivering training both in the UK and overseas – as far away as Canada and China.
-He has trained adventure travellers, exploration geologists, NGO's teachers and field workers in subjects including travel safety, personal safety, risk management, travel risk management, remote area first aid, medical and survival related subjects.
+He has trained adventure travellers, exploration geologists, NGO's, teachers, University staff and students as well as field workers in subjects including travel safety, personal safety, risk management, travel risk management, remote area first aid, medical and survival related subjects.

 An instructor for the Royal Geographical Society’s Off-Site Safety Management course since 2005, he holds various instructor qualifications including water

 safety, first aid, risk management, Safeguarding and Lost Person Behaviour amongst others.
-He has travelled widely, led expeditions to desert and arctic environments, has studied Travel Health and Expedition Medicine at Liverpool School of Tropical Medicine (and has subsequently lectured on the course for many years), has worked as training officer for a Search and Rescue team, is Swiftwater rescue qualified and has trained in and taught wilderness first aid for many years.
+He has travelled widely, led expeditions to desert and arctic environments, presented at the Royal Geographical Society on preparation for Desert Expeditions, has studied Travel Health and Expedition Medicine at Liverpool School of Tropical Medicine (and has subsequently lectured on the course for many years), has worked as training officer for a Search and Rescue team, has undertaken Swiftwater rescue training and has trained in and taught wilderness first aid for many years.
 Search Technician, Search Manager and Search Operations qualified.

 A specialist in travel related security and travel risk management and certified Duty of Care Practitioner holding specialist IOSH qualifications, he also holds GCHQ certifications in cyber and mobile device security.